firecmsco/firecms/README.md

 [![NPM](https://img.shields.io/npm/v/firecms.svg)](https://www.npmjs.com/package/firecms) [![License: MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)

-Designed by developers for developers, FireCMS is a headless CMS and admin panel that seamlessly integrates with **Firebase and Firestore** by default, but is also compatible with any backend.
+FireCMS is a headless CMS and admin panel that seamlessly integrates with **Firebase and Firestore** by default, but is also compatible with any backend.

 Effortlessly generate **CRUD views** based on your configuration.
 FireCMS is simple to set up for standard cases and easy to extend and customize for more specific needs.

 Built to produce collection and form views that naturally align with the